John H. Mitchell: Pennoyer v. Neff

 During his law practice in Oregon, Mitchell did some legal work for a client named Marcus Neff.
-Mitchell's dispute with Neff regarding some unpaid legal bills gave rise to the circumstances that led to the U.S. Supreme Court case of Pennoyer v.
+A dispute between the men over an allegedly unpaid legal bill and the subsequent seizure of Neff's land ultimately led to the landmark United States Supreme Court case Pennoyer v.
 Neff.
-Mitchell's underlying conduct was unscrupulous at best, and possibly fraudulent.
+The case defined in personam jurisdiction over citizens of different states for decades to come.